ABNIRML: Analyzing the Behavior of Neural IR Models: Introduction

 Using our new framework, we perform the first large-scale analysis of neural IR models.
-We compare today's leading ranking techniques, including those using BERT~\cite{Devlin2019BERTPO} and T5~\cite{Raffel2019ExploringTL}, as well as methods focused on efficiency like DocT5Query~\cite{Nogueira2020DocumentRW} and EPIC~\cite{macavaney:sigir2020-epic}.
-We find evidence showing that neural models are able to make effective use of textual signals that are not reflected by classical term matching methods like BM25.
-For example, when controlling for term frequency match, the neural models detect document relevance much more accurately than the BM25 baseline, and the effect is more pronounced in larger neural models.
-Further, unlike prior approaches, rankers based on BERT and T5 are heavily influenced by word order: shuffling the words in a document consistently lowers the document's score relative to the unmodified version.
-We also find significant differences between different neural models: e.g., while most models treat queries \textit{navigationally} (i.e., they score a document containing the query text itself higher than documents that elaborate on the query), the BERT-based EPIC model and T5 do not exhibit such behaviors.
-Finally, these models can exhibit unexpected (and probably unwanted behaviors): adding additional relevant text to the end of a document frequently can \textit{reduce} its ranking score, and adding non-relevant content can \textit{increase} it---despite document length itself having a limited effect on the ranking scores.
+We compare today's leading ranking techniques, including those using BERT~\cite{Devlin2019BERTPO} and T5~\cite{Raffel2019ExploringTL}, methods focused on efficiency like DocT5Query~\cite{Nogueira2020DocumentRW} and EPIC~\cite{macavaney:sigir2020-epic}, \smm{ and dense retrieval models like ANCE~\cite{Xiong2021ApproximateNN} and ColBERT~\cite{Khattab2020ColBERTEA}}.\footnote{\smm{Although a multitude of other models exist, it is impractical to investigate them all.
+We instead focus on a representative sample of the recent and successful models and well-known baselines to provide context.}} Some of our results establish widely-believed, but not-yet-verified conjectures about neural models.
+For example, we show that neural models can exploit richer linguistic signals than classical term-matching metrics like BM25: when controlling for term frequency match, the neural models detect document relevance much more accurately than the BM25 baseline.
+Similarly, unlike prior approaches, rankers based on BERT and T5 are heavily influenced by word order: shuffling the words in a document consistently lowers the document's score relative to the unmodified version, and neural rankers show a sensitivity to sentence order that is completely absent in classical models.
+Other findings from \sys\ are more surprising. \smm{For example, we find that the T5 and ColBERT models we examine prefer answers that are factually correct, implying that they encode and utilize some real-world knowledge.
+Further, although this knowledge may be a result of the model's pre-training process, it is not necessarily utilized as a ranking signal, given that other models that use the same base language model do not have the same preference.} Our battery of probes also uncover a variety of other findings, including that adding additional text to documents can often exhibit adverse behavior in neural models---decreasing the document's score when the added text is relevant, and increasing score when the added text is irrelevant.

 In summary, we present a new framework (\sys) for performing analysis of ad-hoc ranking models.
 We then demonstrate how the framework can provide insights into ranking model characteristics by providing the most comprehensive analysis of neural ranking models to date.
-Our released software framework facilitates conducting further analyses in future work.
+Our software implementation of the framework is easily extensible, facilitating the replication of our results and further analyses in future work.